Chapter 524 — Uniform Probate Code

 Informal Probate; Duty of Registrar; Effect of Informal Probate

-This section describes informal probate, a simplified process for proving a will is valid without a full court hearing, …
+This section covers informal probate, a simplified process for admitting a will without a full court hearing.
+When an …

 524.3-303